thin-edge/tedge-rugpi-image/README.md

 2. Edit the `.env` file

-    If you want to include wifi credentials in your image, then edit the values in the `.env` file:
+    If your device does not have an ethernet adapter, or you the device to connect to a Wifi network for onboarding, then you will have to add the Wifi credentials to the `.env` file.

     ```sh
     SECRETS_WIFI_SSID=example